ContextMapper/context-mapper-archunit-extension/README.md

 </dependency>
 ```

+### JavaDoc
+Besides the code example below, you can find the complete JavaDoc of the libraries API [here](https://www.javadoc.io/doc/org.contextmapper/context-mapper-archunit-extension/latest/index.html).

 ### Use all our test cases
 The simplest way to apply all our test predefined test cases is to extend our `AbstractTacticArchUnitTest`.
 An example: